 You picked your sister-in-law’s wedding over the annual family reunion (insert your own situation where you had to choose between two family or friend events) – and now your parents aren’t speaking to you, or they’re being nasty.

 How to deal: Gently remind them that you now have two families and lives to consider when you’re making decisions.
 “They have to learn that you have a new family now [and new relationships] and that you’ll [still] be connected, but not joined at the hip,” says Tina B. Tessina, Ph.D., a psychotherapist.

 How to deal: Explain that the snide comments upset you – and firmly tell them to stop.
-Always stand up for the person you have chosen to spend the rest of your life with, and be their #1 advocate!
-Most people will stop after being directly confronted (if they really care about the relationship – at least an effort will be made), but if they continue, you need to show that you mean business.
+Always stand up for the person you have chosen to spend forever with.
+Be their #1 advocate!
+Most people will stop after being directly confronted.
+If they really care about the relationship – at least an effort will be made.
+But if they continue, you need to show that you mean business.
 “When your parent [or friend(s)] starts, simply say, “I’m not going to listen.
 I married [them] and I’m happy,” Newman advises.
-If friends continue to speak poorly of your life partner, reassess your relationship with them and decide if that’s really someone you want a part of your new journey.
+If friends continue to speak poorly of your partner, reassess your relationship with them.
+Then decide if that’s really someone you want a part of your new journey.

 How to deal: Talk it out with your partner to see if you can sort out why there’s an issue.
 Seek out resources to help you determine what the problem is and how to work through the conflict.
 Combining two families + friend groups with different backgrounds and lifestyles is not easy, but it’s not impossible.
 Strengthen your relationship with your spouse by being at peace with each other’s “people,” and sometimes agreeing to disagree.

 […] more when there are friends involved.
 When it comes to friends, you and your partner will have different dynamics.
 It could potentially impact your […]